WxTu/AMGC/README.md

 # AMGC
 AAAI 2024-Attribute-Missing Graph Clustering Network

-The source code will be released soon!
+The complete source code will be released soon!

 ## Citation & License
 If you use this code for your research, please cite our paper.